Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Estimation

 \subsection{ML-Based Solutions}

 The fast development of ML motivates its application in channel estimation for mmWave massive MIMO.
-In particular, deep learning (DL) based methods have attracted many interests since they can extract features via multiple layers of neural networks and accelerate the computation dramatically resorting to parallel computing.
+In particular, deep learning (DL) based methods have attracted many interests since they can extract features via multiple neural layers and accelerate the computation dramatically resorting to parallel computing.
 The deep neural network (DNN) can be trained to estimate the channel parameters including AoAs, AoDs, and channel gains.
-The non-zero entries of the sparse channel can be obtained simultaneously by a well trained DNN with significantly reduced running time, instead of the sequential greedy search by heuristic sparse recovery algorithms such as orthogonal matching pursuit.
-Moreover, the DNN can be trained under noisy channel environment with interference, making it robust to various channel conditions.
-Since the mmWave channel exhibits sparse property in beamspace, the beamspace channel amplitude can be introduced for the training of the DNN \cite{W. Ma_b}.
-Then based on it, the significant entries in the beamspace channel vector can be predicted, which is more flexible than directly predicting the positions of nonzero entries, especially when the beamspace channel is not ideally sparse.